 - Affinity Bias: Affinity bias refers to when you unconsciously prefer people who share qualities with you or someone you like.
 It occurs because your brain sees them as familiar and relatable, and we all prefer to be around people we can relate to.

 - Confirmation Bias: Confirmation bias refers to how people primarily search for bits of evidence that back up their opinions, rather than looking at the whole picture.

 - Halo Effect: The halo effect occurs when we focus on one particularly great feature about a person.
-You view everything about the person in a positive light, which makes you think they are more perfect than they are.
+As a result, you view everything about the person in a positive light which makes you think they are more perfect than they are.

 - Beauty Bias: Thinking that the most beautiful/handsome individual will be the most successful.
 This can also play out in terms of other physical attributes (e.g. height, tone of voice).
-Interestingly, while 60% of CEOs in the US are over 6 foot, only 15% of the total population is over 6 foot tall.
-And while 36% of US CEOs are over 6.2 feet, only 4% the population is over 6.2 feet tall.
+Interestingly, while 60% of CEOs in the US are over six foot tall, only 15% of the total population is over six foot tall.
+And, while 36% of US CEOs are over 6.2 feet, only 4% the population is over 6.2 feet tall.